Responsible Learner Behaviour

 Scope

-This policy relates to learner behaviour.
-For standards relating to staff conduct and behaviour see the policies and procedures listed at the end of this document.
+This policy relates to learner behaviour and the behaviour of any participants involved in Skills & Learning’s projects.
+For standards relating to staff conduct and behaviour, see the policies and procedures listed at the end of this document.
+This policy applies to any participant taking part in the Connect to Work scheme and extends to clients accessing the learning environment to receive hair or beauty services.

 Learner commitment